hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Installation and use

 - Clone this repository, navigate to the net-emissions-token-network directory, and run `npm install`
+- Copy the config for deploying to the Goerli testnet with `cp .goerli-config.js.example .goerli-config.js`.
+No edits are necessary unless you plan on deploying your own version of the contract to Goerli.
 - To test, run `npx hardhat test`
 - To compile, run `npx hardhat compile`
 - To export ABI to interface and Utility Emissions Channel, run `sh exportAbis.sh`